 - Python 3.9+,

-- For broader CLI design context see CLI Architecture & Design Patterns
+- See CLI Architecture & Design Patterns for the wider design context

 Why Geospatial CLIs Crash Before Argument Parsing